Styku's method of predicting body composition values is based on your body's shape, making it unique.

 Every method, whether it’s caliper, Styku, BIA, DEXA or dunk tank will give a range of body fat % values, some higher, some lower, and there’s no “ground truth” when it comes to an accurate body fat %.
-It’s the key to moving forward with tracking progress and the body’s change.
+Understanding this is a key to tracking the progress of a client, and the body’s change.
 A sample caliper value may be 13%, DEXA 18%, BIA at 25% and Styku at 23%.
 It’s truly that variable because of the difference in the methods used and the limitations of each of those methods.

 For example, BIA body fat calculations are derived from the water content of the body.
 Change the hydration level, and the body fat % values will change as well.
 DEXA is quite precise as a body fat % system, but it does take 5 minutes to perform a DEXA scan and any movement during that time will skew the results.
 Operators at the dunk tank will take measurements 3 times and use the average, because the air in a person’s lungs when “dunked” has a big impact on the resulting body fat % calculation.

-I would also reiterate that regardless of the body fat % result, whether it’s a bit higher or lower than another method, when the Styku scan is performed correctly the results are quite precise, meaning you will see very little change in the value for several scans performed one right after the other.
+Regardless of the body fat % result, whether it’s a bit higher or lower than another method, when the Styku scan is performed correctly, the results are quite precise, meaning you will see very little change in the value for several scans performed one right after the other.
 This is key because without good precision, it’s very difficult to track progress.

 For example, calipers have a precision of about +- 5%.
 The subject’s trainer may have calculated the body fat % at 13%, but if we had the trainer calculate the body fat % several times, we would see that sometimes it’s 15%, sometimes it’s 12%, etc. In order to truly know that progress was made in lowering body fat %, with calipers we’d need to see a change greater than 5%.